adam-maj/deep-learning/README.md

 **A helpful way to think about the 7 constraints is in terms of _hard constraints_ and _leverage_.**

-The hard constraints are **data**, **compute**, and **energy** - these are much slower to move and are rate-limited by far slower processed - data currently being limited by the scaling growth of the internet, compute being limited by individual company resources and supply chains, and energy constraints eventually being rate-limited by regulation.
+The hard constraints are **data**, **compute**, and **energy** - these are rate-limited by slow processes - data currently being limited by the scaling growth of the internet and other data collection methods, compute being limited by individual company resources and supply chains, and energy constraints eventually being rate-limited by regulation.

 Meanwhile, **parameters**, **optimization & regularization**, **architecture**, and **compute efficiency** can be thought of as forms of **leverage** on the hard constraints - they are all easy to vary and can be optimized to maximize a models intelligence given a fixed set of data, compute, and energy.

-Having broken past significant constraints in all of these dimensions over the past few decades, **deep learning is now in a position where maximizing the effect of the leverage constraints is important for individual training runs, but pushing up the hard constraints are what really determines the increasing base intelligence of models now.**
+**Maximizing leverage constraints are important for individual training runs, but improving the hard constraints is what really pushed forward the increasing base intelligence of models now.**

 This is again indicative of the scaling laws - our models have not shown signs of coming close to fully modeling the information in current internet-scale datasets, so we continue to scale up models by increasing _compute_ and _parameters_